mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 32 - `src/components/DagView.jsx`

+**In plain English:** a live panel showing the task graph - what is done, what is ready, what depends on what, and whether the plan actually grew beyond its first draft.

 **The one thing this must show that a task list cannot:** the seeded/grown split from Step 23.
 If a deep run ends with everything still `seed`, nothing decomposed and no gate found anything - your rigor machinery never fired.